ntamas/PyOxidizer/pyoxidizer/docs/pyoxidizer_faq.rst

 .. _faq_python_38:

-Why is Python 3.8 Required?
+Why is Python 3.9 Required?
 ===========================

+The upstream ``python-build-standalone`` project that PyOxidizer relies on does not support Python 3.8 any more.
+The last PyOxidizer version that supported Python 3.8 was PyOxidizer 0.24.0.
+That being said, it would probably be possible to continue supporting Python 3.8, but the effort to do so is not justified by the added value.
+If you need Python 3.8 support, file an issue on Github.

-Python 3.8 contains a new C API for controlling how embedded Python interpreters are started.
+Versions earlier than Python 3.8 are not supported because Python 3.8 contains a new C API for controlling how embedded Python interpreters are started.
 This makes the run-time code that native binaries execute much, much simpler.

 PyOxidizer versions up to 0.7 supported Python 3.7.
 But a decision was made to require Python 3.8 because the run-time code to manage